Compatibility degree of cluster complexes: Compatibility degree and its properties

 \subsection{Compatibility degree}

 We introduce the compatibility degree.
 This is defined by using components of $f$-vectors.
-In this subsection, we prove that compatibility degree keeps Proposition \ref{pr:compatibility-symmetry} and Proposition \ref{classical-compatibility}. \begin{definition} Let $\Acal(B)$ be a cluster algebra.
-We define the \emph{compatibility degree} $(\cdot\parallel \cdot) \colon \Xcal \times \Xcal \to \ZZ_{\geq 0}$ of $\Acal(B)$ as follows: For any two cluster variables $x$ and $x'$, if $x=x_{i;t}, x'=x_{j;t'}$, then
+In this subsection, we prove that compatibility degree preserves the results of Proposition \ref{pr:compatibility-symmetry} and Proposition \ref{classical-compatibility}. \begin{definition} Let $\Acal(B)$ be a cluster algebra.
+We define the \emph{compatibility degree} $(\cdot\parallel \cdot) \colon \Xcal \times \Xcal \to \ZZ_{\geq 0}$ of $\Acal(B)$ as follows: For any two cluster variables $x$ and $x'$, if $x=x_{i;t}$ and $ x'=x_{j;t'}$, then

 When we want to emphasize that this function is defined by $f$-vector, we use $(x\parallel x')_f$ as the notation. \end{definition} We remark that the choice of $i,j,t,t'$ satisfying $x=x_{i;t}$ and $x'=x_{j;t'}$ is not unique, but the compatibility degree is well-defined by Theorem \ref{ftheorem} (2).
 This function is a generalization of the classical compatibility degree. \begin{theorem} We fix any root system $\Phi$ and its induced cluster algebra $\Acal(B(C_\Phi))$.
-For any cluster variable $x,x'$, we have
+For any cluster variables $x$ and $x'$, we have